gilpark/RxStateMachine/ReadMe.md

 ## Basic Usage

-An example project is included (Unity 2017.3) to show the State Machine in action.
+An example project is included (Unity 2017.3) to show the RxStateMachine in action.
 To use the state machine you need a few simple steps

 ##### 1. Include the RxStateMachine package